 Suggested Read: Kheer Ganga Trek: Whispers From The Parvati Valley

-3. 360 degree view of the Himalayas, Nanda Devi in particular – all snow clad, white desert
+3. Views: 360 degree view of the Himalayas, Nanda Devi

 Once you enter a hill station, there are mountains on one or the other or both sides.
 Now, Auli or the area near Auli are not hills – they are the mountains themselves.
 And shouldn’t they say – “when in mountains, see what the mountains show”.
 Nanda Devi – the sleeping beauty, Hathi Parvat – the elephant, Trishul, Beethartoli, Dunagiri, Ghori Parbat, Kamet, Mana Parvat, Nar Parbat and Nikanth – these peaks narrate their own stories amidst the serenity of the tree lines dotting their height.